-While industry professionals are seriously thinking about working remotely, one thing has become very clear, the coronavirus pandemic that has locked many citizens indoors is also rapidly diminishing the allure of glass tower office spaces.
+While industry professionals are seriously thinking about remote working, one thing has become very clear, the coronavirus pandemic that has locked many citizens indoors is also rapidly diminishing the allure of glass tower office spaces.
 Shopify CEO, Tobi Lutke, joined a growing number of companies shifting to working remotely and stated, “Office centricity is over and working from home will become the new norm”.
 The news closely follows the decision after Twitter told its 5,000 employees that they are free to work from home “forever”, as long as they are in a role and situation that allows this arrangement.
 Hiring and onboarding remote teams or workers need not always be a hassle. we have a few ways through which you can tackle remote employee onboarding with relative ease.

 A report from GetApp called “Findings from a New Decade”, has identified that remote work habits, expanded by almost 400% in the last decade.
 The report found that the rise of remote work popularity is due to the evolution of technologies that includes powerful mobile devices, ultra-fast internet connections, and the proliferation of cloud-based storage and SaaS solutions.